 Beyond the guide

-This is just the start.
-We are reporting back to the steering group on recommendations for rolling out the tools and developing programmes of support to enable museums across the whole of the UK to implement the findings and help them to diversify the range of people engaging with their work.
+Our intention is that this is just the start.
+The three consultants have reported back to the steering group on recommendations for rolling out the tools and developing programmes of support to enable museums across the whole of the UK to implement the findings and help them to diversify the range of people engaging with their work.